atwalnimrat/process-visualizer/README.md

 ## Process Visualizer

-A frameless GUI application to visualize processes as bubbles bouncing around on your screen.
+A GUI application to visualize processes as bubbles bouncing around on your screen.
 It is built using Python and features a system stats (CPU usage, memory usage, CPU temperature) visualizer which is toggable using a button.
 Designed for all desktop environments.

 ---